Started: November 2017 / Ended: June 2019

-MCSP supports the Ministry of Health (MOH) in Burkina Faso to strengthen the country’s routine immunization systems and surveillance – and their preparedness for a potential outbreak and response – with a focus on epidemic-prone, vaccine-preventable diseases such as meningitis.
-The program is funded by USAID through the Global Health Security Agenda through June 2019.
+MCSP supported the Ministry of Health (MOH) in Burkina Faso to strengthen the country’s routine immunization systems and surveillance – and their preparedness for a potential outbreak and response – with a focus on epidemic-prone, vaccine-preventable diseases such as meningitis.
+The program was funded by USAID through the Global Health Security Agenda .

-- Scaling up and strengthening case-based and community-based surveillance to improve meningitis detection and confirmation;
+- Scale up and strengthen case-based and community-based surveillance to improve meningitis detection and confirmation;

-- Improving preparedness and response mechanisms for future meningitis outbreaks;
+- Improve preparedness and response mechanisms for future meningitis outbreaks;

-- Increasing MenA, PCV3, and Penta3 immunization coverage through strengthening overall routine immunization system in low-performing districts and maintaining high coverage in well-performing districts; and
+- Increase MenA, PCV3, and Penta3 immunization coverage through strengthening overall routine immunization system in low-performing districts and maintaining high coverage in well-performing districts; and

-- Strengthening surveillance, coordination, communication, and case management for ongoing and future dengue fever outbreaks.
+- Strengthen surveillance, coordination, communication, and case management for ongoing and future dengue fever outbreaks.

-MCSP complements implementation of the country’s meningitis response plan by minimizing the occurrence of epidemics through preventive vaccination.
-Consequently, we are working with the National Immunization Program to reach every community and child with high-quality immunization services through the second year of life in six districts spread over three regions of the country: the Centre, Centre-Est, and Est regions.
-Through increasing and sustaining immunization coverage, and promoting a favorable policy environment at the national level, MCSP is contributing to reducing childhood illness and deaths.
-By scaling-up community-based surveillance, we are enabling communities to rapidly detect, report and respond to cases and potential outbreaks.
+MCSP complemented implementation of the country’s meningitis response plan by minimizing the occurrence of epidemics through preventive vaccination.
+Consequently, we worked with the National Immunization Program to reach every community and child with high-quality immunization services through the second year of life in six districts spread over three regions of the country: the Centre, Centre-Est, and Est regions.
+Through increasing and sustaining immunization coverage, and promoting a favorable policy environment at the national level, MCSP contributed to reducing childhood illness and deaths.
+By scaling-up community-based surveillance, we enabled communities to rapidly detect, report and respond to cases and potential outbreaks.

 In addition to MCSP’s focus on routine immunization and surveillance for vaccine-preventable diseases, the Program supported the MOH to effectively respond to the 2017 dengue fever outbreak in country through communication campaigns, training health care providers on dengue case management, and improving surveillance quality.

-MCSP is building on malaria work begun under USAID’s predecessor flagship Maternal and Child Health Integrated Program, which provided technical and programmatic support to the National Malaria Control Program to address comprehensive malaria prevention and control, with a particular focus on diagnostics, treatment, and malaria during pregnancy.
+MCSP built on malaria work begun under USAID’s predecessor flagship Maternal and Child Health Integrated Program, which provided technical and programmatic support to the National Malaria Control Program to address comprehensive malaria prevention and control, with a particular focus on diagnostics, treatment, and malaria during pregnancy.

-To read a summary of work in Burkina Faso to date, click here.
+To read a summary of work in Burkina Faso, click here.